javipalanca/simfleet/docs/advanced-config.rst

 Usage Manual
 ============

-Using SimFleet is straightforward and can be done by running the application from the command line.
-There are two modes of use: a **command-line interface (CLI)** and a **web-based graphical interface (GUI)**.
-You can execute simulations purely through the command line or use the simpler and more intuitive graphical interface.
+The SimFleet platform employs JSON configuration files to define simulation scenarios.
+Once a configuration file has been defined, its simulation can be launched by running the application from the console.
+SimFleet can be executed in two modes: a **command-line interface (CLI)** and a **web-based graphical interface (GUI)**.
+You may execute simulations purely through the command line or use the simpler and more intuitive graphical interface.

+In this section, the structure and usage of SimFleet configuration files is described.
+First, we focus on the general structure.
-SimFleet supports a wide variety of urban mobility scenarios, as the simulator includes predefined agents and strategies.
-In this section, we will explore how to use **command-line interface (CLI)** of advance mode and the different simulation scenarios available.
+Then, we present the currently included transportation modes and describe how to setup a simulation using its agents.
+Finally, we indicate how to use **command-line interface (CLI)** to launch simulation scenarios with different execution options.

 The Configuration file's Structure